-58. The Humber dredging region had estimated reserves of 15.7mt12 of marine aggregate in 2008.
-Information published recently by the Crown Estate (May 2012) indicates that, in the Humber Region, 5.05 million tonnes per annum of marine aggregate is currently permitted for extraction and that, over the last ten years, on average, 76% of the permitted tonnage has been dredged.
-The information also notes that there is currently potential to supply up to 2.1 million tonnes of extra material per annum in the Region; that existing applications for dredging licences will deliver permits for a further 8.46mt per annum and that wharf infrastructure in the Region is well established and can cope with the tonnage currently delivered and any future tonnage uplift.13 The graph below illustrates the difference between the tonnage permitted to be extracted and the actual tonnage extracted in recent years.
+57. The Humber dredging region had estimated reserves of 13.8mt of marine aggregate in 2012.
+Information published by the Crown Estate for 2013 indicates that, in the Humber Region, 4.8 million tonnes per annum of marine aggregate is currently permitted for extraction with around 2.1mt actually dredged in 2013.
+Other information published by the Crown Estate in 2012 indicates that wharf infrastructure in the Region is well established and can cope with the tonnage currently delivered and any future tonnage uplift although a number of infrastructure constraints to increasing supply of marine aggregate via the Humber were identified in a recent study commissioned by Mineral Planning Authorities in the Yorkshire and Humber area.
+The graph below illustrates the difference between the tonnage permitted to be extracted and the actual tonnage extracted in recent years.

-Figure 7: Marine aggregates permitted tonnage and % utilisation in the Humber Region14
+Figure 7: Marine aggregates permitted tonnage and % utilisation in the Humber Region